Lady Gaga: 2020–2023: Chromatica, Love for Sale, and House of Gucci

-Having endorsed Joe Biden in the 2020 United States presidential election, Gaga sang the US national anthem during his inauguration as the country's 46th President on January 20, 2021.
-In February 2021, her dog walker Ryan Fischer was hospitalized after getting shot in Hollywood.
-Two of her French Bulldogs, Koji and Gustav, were taken while a third dog named Miss Asia escaped and was subsequently recovered by police.
-Gaga later offered a $500,000 reward for the return of her pets.
-Two days later, on February 26, a woman brought the dogs to a police station in Los Angeles.
-Both were unharmed.
-Los Angeles Police initially said the woman who dropped off the dogs did not appear to be involved with the shooting, but on April 29, she was one of five people charged in connection with the shooting and theft.
+After endorsing Joe Biden in the 2020 United States presidential election, Gaga sang the US national anthem during his inauguration as the country's 46th president on January 20, 2021.
+In February, Gaga's dog walker Ryan Fischer was hospitalized after being shot in Hollywood.
+Two of Gaga's French Bulldogs were stolen, while a third dog escaped and was subsequently recovered by police.
+Gaga offered a $500,000 reward for the return of her dogs.
+Within a few days, a woman brought the two dogs, unharmed, to a police station in Los Angeles.
+Police initially said the woman did not appear to be involved in the shooting and theft, but on April 29, she was one of five people charged in connection with the crimes.
 In December 2022, James Howard Jackson, the man who shot Fischer, was sentenced to 21 years in prison.

 In April 2021, Gaga teamed up with Champagne brand Dom Pérignon, and appeared in an ad shot by Nick Knight.
 On September 3, she released her third remix album, Dawn of Chromatica.
 This was followed by her second collaborative album with Tony Bennett, titled Love for Sale, on September 30.
 The record received generally favorable reviews, and debuted at number eight in the US.
 The album's promotional rollout included the television special One Last Time: An Evening with Tony Bennett and Lady Gaga, released in November 2021, on CBS, which featured select performances from the duo's August 3 and 5 performances at Radio City Music Hall.
 Another taped performance by the duo recorded for MTV Unplugged was released that December.
 At the 64th Annual Grammy Awards, Love for Sale won Gaga and Bennett the award for Best Traditional Pop Vocal Album.